 In 2006, I worked on one of the most interesting projects in my career as a Court Appointed Expert for the US District Court in Honolulu.
 The world-famous Forbes Collection of Hawaiian cultural artifacts, had been borrowed from the Bishop Museum in Honolulu and then buried and sealed in lave tube burial caves.
 I advised the Court on lava tube cave stability and, with the help of another Geological Engineer, retrieved the Forbes Collection.
 During my time at Geosyntec, I also performed investigations of rock slope stability in bimrocks.

-Currently: I now work as an independent Consulting Geological Engineer.
+Currently: I now work as an independent Consulting Geological Engineer, associated with Terraphase Engineering in Oakland, California as a Principal Consultant.
 I write the occasional article now and again, and present infrequent lectures, generally on ground failures and my research hobby horse – bimrocks and the characterization of geological chaos.
 My published research, some presentations, and Short Courses are freely available to interested researchers and practitioners at my bimrocks website.
 I am proud to be a Geological Engineer – because of my vagabond career, I am licensed as both geologist and engineer in the USA, UK and Canada.
 Because I have experience in many “geo” fields I am a Geopractitioner.
 You can read about my work at my professional website of the same name.

 Between October 2008 and October 2009 I was the Richard H. Jahns Distinguished Lecturer in Engineering Geology.
 I presented 85 Lectures at Universities, professional groups and consultancies across North America.
 The Jahns Jaunts during this rewarding Jahns “Jahr” were sometimes exhausting, but always memorable experiences.